axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

     server->listen(QHostAddress::Any, 24042);
 }
 ```

-Here we define the `handleNewConnection()` slot.
-The purpose of this slot is to handle a new incoming connection from a client to the server.
-It also sends the list of currently connected peers to the new client using the `getPeers()` function, connects the `readyRead()` signal of the socket to the `readFromAll()` slot of the `TcpClient` object, adds the socket to the list of connected sockets, and emits a `newConnection()` signal to indicate that a new client has connected.
+This code snippet defines the constructor for the `TcpClient` class, which is a subclass of the `QObject` class.
+This initializes the server socket, connects the `newConnection()` signal to the `handleNewConnection()` slot to handle new connections (this is self-explanatory), and starts listening for incoming connections on a specified port number.
+This means that when a new connection is made, the `handleNewConnection()` slot will be called.

 ```cpp
 void TcpClient::handleNewConnection()
 {